Finbuckle/Finbuckle.Website/docs/v6.5.1/Strategies.md

 ## Claim Strategy
 > NuGet package: Finbuckle.MultiTenant.AspNetCore

 Uses a claim to determine the tenant identifier.
-By default the first claim value with type `__tenant__` is used, but a custom type name can also be used.
+By default, the first claim value with type `__tenant__` is used, but a custom type name can also be used.
 This strategy uses the default authentication scheme, which is usually cookie based, but does not go so far as to set `HttpContext.User`.
-Thus the ASP.NET Core authentication middleware should still be used as normal, and in most use cases should come after `UseMultiTenant` when using `ClaimsStrategy`.
+Thus,the ASP.NET Core authentication middleware should still be used as normal, and in most use cases should come after `UseMultiTenant` when using `ClaimsStrategy`.
 Due to how the authentication middleware is implemented there is practically no performance